-Sales of a substantial number of shares of our common stock by existing stockholders in the public market following the closing of this offering, or the perception that these sales might occur, could depress the market price of our common stock and could impair our ability to raise capital through the sale of additional equity securities.
+Sales of a substantial number of shares of our common stock by existing stockholders in the public market following the completion of this offering, or the perception that these sales might occur, could depress the market price of our common stock and could impair our ability to raise capital through the sale of additional equity securities.
 We are unable to predict the effect that such sales may have on the prevailing market price of our common stock.

-Based on shares outstanding as of December 31, 2019, upon the closing of this offering, we will have outstanding a total of shares of common stock, assuming no exercise of the underwriters' option to purchase additional shares and no exercise of outstanding options or warrants, and after giving effect to the conversion of all outstanding shares of our preferred stock into 177,971,620 shares of common stock immediately prior to the closing of this offering, including 2,138,748 shares of Series C-1 convertible preferred stock issued in January and February 2020 upon the cash exercise of warrants that were outstanding as of December 31, 2019.
+Based on shares outstanding as of December 31, 2019, upon the closing of this offering, we will have outstanding a total of shares of common stock, assuming no exercise of the underwriters' option to purchase additional shares and no exercise of outstanding options or warrants, and after giving effect to the conversion of all outstanding shares of our preferred stock into shares of common stock immediately upon the closing of this offering.
 All of our executive officers and directors and substantially all of our other existing security holders are subject to lock-up agreements that restrict their ability to transfer shares of our common stock, stock options, and other securities convertible into, exchangeable for, or exercisable for our common stock during the period ending on, and including, the 180th day after the date of this prospectus, subject to certain limited exceptions.
 BofA Securities, Inc. and Morgan Stanley & Co.
-LLC may, in their discretion, with or without notice, permit our stockholders who are subject to these lock-up agreements to sell shares prior to the expiration of the lock-up agreements.
+LLC may, in their discretion, permit our stockholders who are subject to these lock-up agreements to sell shares prior to the expiration of the lock-up agreements.
 After the lock-up agreements expire, all shares of common stock outstanding as of December 31, 2019 will become eligible for sale, of which 62,266,831 shares held by directors, executive officers, and other affiliates will be subject to volume limitations under Rule 144 under the Securities Act of 1933, as amended (Securities Act), and various vesting agreements.